 Wndsn Quadrant Telemeters: Official Time & Space Manual (GQT3)

-International shipping available (see our shipping policy).
+International shipping available (see our shipping rates and crisis info).

 Description and use of the Telemeter, Horary, and Sine Quadrant.
 Third, expanded and revised edition.

 The fundamental concepts of distance and altitude calculations, as well as advanced tutorials, formulas, and reference tables.
 New part about mastering time and date by observing and calculating the apparent movement of the sun and the stars.

 The Wndsn Quadrant Telemeter is a simple observational tool for measuring angles via various inputs combined with a number of means to directly process the acquired values.
 This instrument is equally useful in altimetry, surveying, etc., for taking altitudes, and determining right-angled triangles.
 This manual is about the theory and practice of the instrument.